mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 If you have a computer that cannot run Python, you can use an online code editing tool such as [repl.it](https://replit.com) or a private Ed workspace.
 Please contact me directly if you'd like to discuss these options in greater detail.

-You can use [IDLE](https://docs.python.org/3/library/idle.html), the programming editor built in to Python (it is installed when you install Python), or [Visual Studio Code](https://code.visualstudio.com/docs/languages/python) to develop your programs.
-I will be going over these options in class.
+You can use [IDLE](https://docs.python.org/3/library/idle.html), the programming editor built in to Python (it is installed when you install Python), or [Visual Studio Code](https://code.visualstudio.com/docs/languages/python) or another system (there are many that support Python; another good one is [PyCharm](https://www.jetbrains.com/pycharm/)) to develop your programs.
+I will be going over some of these options in class.
+You will be developing your programs as .py files and handing them in using Brightspace.

 ## Personal Computers
 Because this class involves in-class programming assignments, it's highly encouraged that you bring a laptop to class.
 If you don't have a laptop during in-class work, then you may work with a partner.
 Keep in mind that computers often have hardware related problems; I recommend storing your programs on cloud storage like Google Drive or Dropbox.
 If you do choose to save your programs locally on your computer, you should back it up frequently.
 If you don't have a computer you can use the NYU computer labs (see below).